 The Canadian First Nations actor stars opposite Zahn McClarnon and Kiowa Gordon in the new AMC series.

 When Lt.
 Joe Leaphorn (Zahn McClarnon) finds himself in the middle of a murder investigation near his remote Navajo Nation outpost, he knows who he can trust to have his back.
-And sometimes, he’s not certain that his new deputy Jim Chee (Kiowa Gordon) is one of those people.
+And sometimes, he’s not certain that his new officer Jim Chee (Kiowa Gordon) is one of those people.

 On the other hand, he has unwavering and altogether justified faith in Bernadette Manuelito, his longtime sergeant and associate, played by actor Jessica Matten in Dark Winds, the limited-run series premiering at 9 pm ET Sunday, June 12, on AMC.